VitorCiaramella/vx/extern/vulkansdk/macos/Documentation/getting_started_macos.md

 into your work area.
 The macOS SDK is intended to be installed anywhere the user can place files such as the user's `$HOME` directory.
-The SDK isn't configured to install to protected system locations such as `/usr/lib` or `/System`.

 If using `Finder`, navigate to the downloaded file and drag it to where you want to install it.